 This lovely cookbook is hand assembled by the loving and caring volunteers of the Czech Heritage Club.
 Our arrived in a lovely bag with a Czech sticker, a bookmark and a postcard.
 This was so much more than I had expected.
 Over the years, so many recipes have been added and it has just grown and grown – plus all of the Czech basics are included with American measurements, so that’s a plus.
 The extra special bonus in this book is that it’s not just a cookbook… They have loads of information (100 pages!) on Czech customs, spices, folk crafts, traditions, holidays and so much more.
 Highly recommended!

 Czech Cooking Volume I contains 40 Czech Soup and Goulash recipes.
-Soups are one of the mainstays of Czech cuisine and are quite often served with Czech meals.
+Soups are one mainstay of Czech cuisine and are often served with Czech meals.

-This new and expanded edition of an ethnic culinary classic provides a solid and important introduction to a cuisine which all too rarely receives its own book outside of general European cooking.
-Three new chapters to this edition of Peter Trnka’s Best Of Czech Cooking add focus on pork, mushrooms and drinks, while the remainder is filled with Czech basics.
+This new and expanded edition of an ethnic culinary classic provides a solid and important introduction to a cuisine which all too rarely receives its own book outside of the general European cooking.
+Three new chapters to this edition of Peter Trnka’s Best Of Czech Cooking focuses on pork, mushrooms and drinks, while it fills the remainder with Czech basics.

 In Czechoslovakia, a country known for fine cooks, a copy of Varime Zdrave Chutne a Hospodarne graces nearly every kitchen.
 Now this best-selling Czechoslovak cookbook has been adapted for American use.
 The Czechoslovak Cookbook contains over 500 authentic recipes that convey the essence of Czechoslovak cuisine.
 Suitable for both the experienced cook and the novice who hasn’t ventured beyond broiling a steak, The Czechoslovak Cookbook is a valuable asset to any kitchen.